cjc7373/ansible/README.md

 - should I do a system upgrade everytime when I execute a playbook?
 - make use of the until loop..
 The `pacman -Sy` seems to be flaky
 - use `debug` mode to print messages during execution
+- Could cloudflare be automated?
+- how to manage syncthing?

 ## Notes
 - Idempotence is IMPORTANT!
 Think about it when adding a task.